bodyshopbidsdotcom/ssm_config/README.md

 # SsmConfig

-Any config YAML in the config directory can be accessed by calling SsmConfig.config_name.
+Any config YAML in the config directory can be accessed by calling `SsmConfig.config_name`.
-For example, if you wish to access config/foo.yml, just call SsmConfig.foo from anywhere in the app.
+For example, if you wish to access `config/foo.yml`, just call `SsmConfig.foo` from anywhere in the app.
 The YAML will be parsed into a hash.

 ## Installation